-The following fiduciary fund types are reported:
+The following fiduciary fund type is reported:

-- The Postemployment Benefits Trust fund is used to account for assets held to fund future postemployment benefits of current and retired employees. - The Agency fund is used to account for assets held in a purely custodial capacity
+• The Postemployment Benefits Trust fund is used to account for assets held to fund future postemployment benefits of current and retired employees.

 D. Cash and Investments

 Cash and short term investments are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.
 Investments are reported at fair value.